-This five-week internal medicine rotation provides the physician assistant student with the experience of caring for adult and geriatric patients in an internal medicine practice setting.
-Students will perform patient history and physical examinations, obtain diagnostic testing and present their data to their precepting physician(s) along with proposed differential diagnoses and treatment plans.
+This five-week internal medicine rotation provides the Physician Assistant student with the experience of caring for adult and geriatric patients in an internal medicine practice setting.
+Students will perform patient history and physical examinations, obtain diagnostic testing and present their data to their precepting physician(s) along with proposed differential diagnoses, treatment plans, and referrals.